robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 - Onboarding: `/app/onboarding/page.js`
 - Use these to verify your implementation produces identical results

+**Quick Start (Next.js Reference Implementation):**
+1. Install dependencies: `npm install jsonwebtoken bcryptjs cookie`
+2. Generate JWT secrets: `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`
+3. Create `.env.local` with `JWT_SECRET` and `JWT_REFRESH_SECRET`
+4. Start dev server: `npm run dev`
+5. Login as admin, generate master password from Operations tab
+6. Test by logging into any investor account with master password

 ---

-## Tax Document Management
+## Document Manager

 ### Overview

-The tax document management system allows admins to bulk upload annual tax documents (1099 forms) to users.
+The document manager system allows admins to send documents to users via bulk upload or individual upload.
+It can be used for statements, notices, or any other documents that need to be distributed to users.
 The system handles name matching, duplicate name scenarios, email notifications, and secure document delivery to users.

 ### Core Features